-- Section 71a directing the activities of a criminal organisation 2 arrests - Section 72 participating in or contributing to certain activities of a criminal organisation 90 arrests - Section 73 committing an offence for a criminal organisation 18 arrests, and - Section 76 liability for offences by bodies corporate was not used in this reporting period (Department of Justice 2023c).
+- Section 71a directing the activities of a criminal organisation: 13 arrests - Section 72 participating in or contributing to certain activities of a criminal organisation: 92 arrests - Section 73 committing an offence for a criminal organisation: 7 arrests, and - Section 76 liability for offences by bodies corporate: no arrests made under this Section in this reporting period (Department of Justice 2024d).

-Since the enactment of the Criminal Justice (Amendment) Act 2009, 752 arrests have been made under the provisions of Section 8.
-The total number of charges in relation to the four relevant provisions in respect of Section 8 was 22, of which 4 charges were brought before the Special Criminal Court (Department of Justice 2023c):
+Since the enactment of the Criminal Justice (Amendment) Act 2009, 864 arrests have been made under the provisions of Section 8.
+There were 30 charges in total in relation to the 4 relevant provisions in respect of Section 8, of which 10 charges were brought before the Special Criminal Court (Department of Justice 2024d):

-- 3 related to the alleged breach of the provisions of Section 71A. - 14 related to the alleged breach of the provisions of Section 72. - 5 related to the alleged breach of the provisions of Section 73. - No charges made pursuant to Section 76(Department of Justice 2023c).
+- Eighteen charges were related to the alleged breach of the provisions of Section 71A. - Eleven charges were related to the alleged breach of the provisions of Section 72. - One charge was related to the alleged breach of the provisions of Section 73. - No charges were made pursuant to Section 76 (Department of Justice 2024d).

-The division regarding the Offences Against the State (Amendment) Act, took place in the Dáil on 28 June 2023, and the question was declared carried (Yes=96, No=8, Refrained=31) (Connolly 2023).
-Section 8 of the Criminal Justice (Amendment) Act 2009: (Yes=56, No=79, Refrained=0) was not agreed to (Connolly 2023).
-Deputies claiming a division were asked to rise.
-As fewer than 10 members rose, the question was declared carried.
-Names of Deputies dissenting are recorded in the Journal of the Proceedings of the Dáil (Connolly 2023).
-The question for both motions was put forward and agreed in the Seanad on 27 June 2022 (Browne 2023)
+The division regarding the Offences Against the State (Amendment) Act, 1998 took place in the Dáil on 26 June 2024, and the question was declared carried (Yes=96, No=8, Refrained=31) (Ó Fearghaíl 2024).
+Section 8 of the Criminal Justice (Amendment) Act 2009 was not agreed to (Yes=65, No=85, Refrained=0) (Ó Fearghaíl 2024).
+The question for both motions was put forward and agreed in the Seanad on 26 June 2024 (Gallagher 2024).